lawliet89/pr_demon/README.md

 container using `docker-compose up -d --build`

 ## TODOs:
- - Write tests
- - Refactor HTTP methods
+ - Find a way to mock HTTP Requests
  - Refactor to better support other CI tools and SCM